Zesty mini orange cakes that are simple to make and are sure to please old and young alike. Perfect for autumnal

-For these orange mini cakes, I used my much loved cardamom sugar for a subtle spicy boost and lots of orange to produce zesty well flavoured cakes and topping.
-I made an exception to my usual rule of not using food colourings as orange was such a key part of the event.
+For these mini orange cakes, I used my much loved cardamom sugar for a subtle spicy boost.
+I also added lots of orange to produce zesty well flavoured cakes and topping.
+However, I had to make an exception to my usual rule of not using food colouring because orange was such a key part of the event.
 I also sprinkled on a little gold glitter to enhance the party atmosphere.